 - Short Video Pieces

-Finally, the art work will be added to various websites for information and promotional purposes.
-These sites will include the City of Santa Clarita site, SantaClaritaArts.com, which is a new site that highlights arts and culture in Santa Clarita, and the Public Art Archive, which is the national registry for public art projects.
-Much like the phase above, the timing of this phase will vary greatly depending on the timeline of the public art project.
+Finally, the art-work will be added to various websites for information and promotional purposes.
+These sites will include the SantaClaritaArts.com, which is a new site that highlights arts and culture in Santa Clarita, and the Public Art Archive, which is the national registry for public art projects.
+Much like the phase above, the timing of this phase will vary greatly depending on the timeline of the public art project and its maintenance plan.